ByDr. Brennan Commerford, D.C.·Last reviewed: April 2026

 Both Alpha-GPC and Citicoline are generally well-tolerated at recommended doses.
 Always consult a healthcare provider before starting any new supplement, particularly if you have existing health conditions or take medications.

 Consult your healthcare provider before starting or changing a supplement regimen.
-These statements have not been evaluated by the FDA and are not intended to diagnose, treat, cure, or prevent any disease.
+These statements have not been evaluated by the Food and Drug Administration and are not intended to diagnose, treat, cure, or prevent any disease.

 Who Should Choose Alpha-GPC vs Citicoline?

-Choose Alpha-GPC if: bioavailability is a priority, you are focused on supporting cognitive_function function, or you want the form with the strongest formulary evidence.
+Choose Alpha-GPC if: bioavailability is a priority, you are focused on supporting Cognitive Function function, or you want the form with the strongest formulary evidence.

 Speak with your healthcare provider for personalized guidance.
 The best Choline form for you depends on your individual health goals, existing nutrient status, and the dose your provider recommends.

-These statements are based on structure/function research and have not been evaluated by the FDA.
+These statements are based on structure/function research and have not been evaluated by the Food and Drug Administration.
 This information is not intended to diagnose, treat, cure, or prevent any disease.
 Always consult a qualified healthcare provider before starting or changing a supplement regimen.

 Frequently Asked Questions